 But the short answer is: they are all amazing, similar in many ways but each has its own unique features and dishes, and it depends on what kind of experience you are looking for.

-I’ve split this guide into the top five night markets in Taipei, three more notable ones, and five night markets worth checking out in the greater Taipei region (New Taipei City, and my favorite one, in Keelung).
-Also, while it’s not really a night market, there’s also some great street food in Ximending, the “Harajuku of Taipei.”
+I’ve split this guide into the top six night markets in Taipei, four more notable ones, and five night markets worth checking out in the greater Taipei region (New Taipei City, and my favorite one, in Keelung).

-Please note, I am pescatarian, so I didn’t include many pics of meaty things, but they sure have them.
+Please note, I am pescatarian, so I didn’t include many pics of meaty things, but meat lovers can sure find them!
 For vegetarian food in Taiwan’s night markets, you won’t have as many choices, but you can still find plenty!

 Before I introduce each of the best Taipei night markets and their most famous foods, there are some other things you need to know.
 And even before that, here’s a quick summary of what’s below: